dougsillars/ARtGallery/readme.md

 2. Next, We build a 4m x4m room with 4 walls and a ceiling (aframeroom.html) as the beginning of a VR art gallery.
 But there is no art!

-3.  aframeroomart.html adds one peince of art, but the room feels really empty
+3.  aframeroomart.html adds one piece of art, but the room feels really empty.

 4.  aframeroomart2.html adds more art to 3 walls (and close to realistic size), and adds a 3D model of David behind the viewer.